hraberg/mimir/README.md

             {:name "Tom", :position 3, :pants-color :red}})
 ```

 [This example](https://github.com/hraberg/mimir/blob/master/test/mimir/test/golfers.clj) is demonstrating the pattern matcher (see below) operating on normal Clojure maps. `not-in` and `is-not` are predicates for the values.
 Keys not specified in the match are ignored.
+The maps introduces new (anonymous) variables, matching the working memory, while the `constrain` and `different` macros works on the current set of matches, not the working memory itself.

 For more, see [`mimir.test`](https://github.com/hraberg/mimir/tree/master/test/mimir/test).